tacofunland/tonic-ventures-website/instructions.md

 Tonic Spaces – enables companies to buy sustainable secondhand office furniture.

+The landing page uses a four-quarter layout design with specific content in each quarter:

+Top Left: Dynamic date/time display
+Top Right: Main headline and navigation links
+Bottom Left: TONIC VENTURES logo
+Bottom Right: Background image of a modern office space

-The landing page should:
+The page should:

-Prominently display the Tonic Ventures logo at the top (use placeholder if necessary).

-Feature a clear, central headline:
-"Building the leading platform for sustainable office transformations in Europe."

-Include two distinct and elegant buttons or call-to-action cards that guide visitors to:

-Fenyx

-Tonic Spaces

-Maintain visual harmony with minimalist layout, plenty of white space, soft natural colors, and subtle animations or transitions (if applicable).
+- Maintain visual harmony with minimalist layout

-The page should look like a well-crafted intro to the ecosystem, giving the sense of vision and cohesion between the two brands without overwhelming the user with content.

-Ensure responsiveness and visual appeal across devices.
+- Use plenty of white space
+- Feature soft natural colors
+- Include subtle animations or transitions
+- Be fully responsive across all devices

 # 1. Project Setup ✅
 ## 1.1 Repository Structure